 Osteoarthritis

 Knee arthritis, known medically as osteoarthritis, is characterized by the deterioration of cartilage within the knee joint.
 This leads to discomfort, stiffness, and a decline in mobility.
-Common among middle-aged and elderly individuals, it stands out as the most common type of arthritis impacting this particular joint.
 The diminishing space between bone ends due to degenerating cartilage results in enhanced inflammation and pain during actions such as ascending stairs.

 Ligament Injuries

-Injuries to ligaments within the knee, including ruptures of the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL), are prevalent sources of knee discomfort.
-Such injuries to a knee’s ligaments can arise from either direct impacts or abrupt twisting actions commonly seen in athletic activities like basketball and skiing.
-When these injuries occur, one may experience symptoms such as swelling around the joint, an audible popping noise at the time of injury, or instability leading to buckling under weight.
+Injuries to ligaments within the knee, including ruptures of the ACL, PCL, MCL, and LCL, are prevalent sources of knee discomfort.
+These injuries can arise from direct impacts or abrupt twisting actions.
+Symptoms include swelling, an audible popping noise at the time of injury, or instability leading to buckling under weight.

 Symptoms and Diagnosis of Knee Pain

-To accurately diagnose these concerns with the knee, healthcare providers utilize various methods including conducting physical examinations, deploying imaging techniques such as X-rays and MRIs, and thoroughly examining the patient’s past medical history.
+To accurately diagnose these concerns, healthcare providers utilize physical examinations, imaging techniques such as X-rays and MRIs, and a review of the patient’s medical history.

 Effective Treatments for Knee Pain During Stair Climbing